gchq/stroom-docs/content/en/releases/v07.02/new-features.md

 This will open the Dependencies screen with a filter pre-populated to show all documents that depend on the selected document.

+### Broken Dependency Alerts

+It is now possible to see alert icons {{< stroom-icon "alert-simple.svg" "Alert" >}} in the explorer tree to highlight documents that have broken dependencies.
+The user can hover over these icons to display more information about the broken dependency.
+The explorer tree will show the alert icon {{< stroom-icon "alert-simple.svg" "Alert" >}} against all documents with a broken dependency and all of its ancestor folders.

+{{< image "releases/07.02/explorer-dependency-alerts.png" "300x" />}}

+A broken dependency means a document (e.g. an XSLT) has a dependency on another document (e.g. a reference loader Pipeline) but that document does not exist.
+Broken dependencies can occur when a user deletes a document that other documents depend on, or by a partial import of content.

+This feature is disabled by default as it can have a significant effect on performance of the explorer tree with large trees.
+To enable this feature, set the property `stroom.explorer.dependencyWarningsEnabled` to `true`.

+Once enabled at the system level by the property, the display of alerts in the tree can be enabled/disabled by the user using the Toggle Alerts {{< stroom-icon "exclamation.svg" "Toggle Alerts">}} button.

 ## Entity Documentation

 It is now possible to add documentation to all {{< glossary "entity" "entities" >}}/{{< glossary "document" "documents">}} in the explorer tree, e.g. adding documentation on a _Feed_.